Open Versus Closed Rhinoplasty

 To illustrate a range of typical results, below are photos of several of Dr. Lamperti's patients following external rhinoplasty.
 These include primary and revision rhinoplasty cases, male and female noses, and patients of widely varying ages and ethnic heritage, including patients of Mexican, African American, Dominican, Indian, Iranian and Puerto Rican descent (i.e., all conceivable skin tones).
 The incisions were closed meticulously and healed beautifully.

-CP - Anchorage, AK View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti
+RR - Los Angeles, CA View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti

 Thomas Lamperti, MD personally performs all in-office and virtual consultations where you will be able to learn about your customized cosmetic or reconstructive surgery options.